-The Hotel Licensing Department is the inspectorate agency of The Bahamas Government responsible for regulation and maintenance of product and safety standards for all types of guest facilities.
+The Hotel Licensing Department is the inspectorate agency of the Bahamas Government responsible for regulation and maintenance of product and safety standards for all types of guest accommodation.
 The work of the department is administered through the Hotels Act, 1970 and the Hotels Regulations, 1971 (referred to as Chapter 288).

-All Hotel Licensing Boards are responsible for ensuring that guest facilities throughout The Bahamas deliver the highest level of value and safety standards so that visitors, who by virtue of their spend, continue to make a significant contribution to our economy.
+All Hotel Licensing Boards are responsible for ensuring that guest accommodation throughout The Bahamas deliver the highest level of quality and safety standards so that visitors, who by virtue of their spend, continue to make a significant contribution to the economy.

-The Hotel Licensing Department, located in the BAF Building (2nd Floor), George Street, has evolved to the stature of a twenty-six (26) manned team with one (1) team member located at the Bahamas Tourist Office in Freeport, Grand Bahama.
+The Hotel Licensing Department, located in the BAF Building (2nd Floor), George Street, consists of twenty-two (22) staff members, including three (3) team members located at the Bahamas Tourist Office in Freeport, Grand Bahama.

-Administrative matters of the Hotel Licensing Department are segregated into six (6) distinct units, namely:
+Administrative matters of the Hotel Licensing Department are divided into six (6) distinct units, namely: